Phone Number(▒▒▒) ▒▒▒- ▒▒ 34

 Electronics: power strip, nightlight, ceiling or floor fan, illuminated clock, reading lamp.
 If the guest area gets a little chilly in the winter months, a space heater might be a good idea too.

 Water glass, disposable cups or water bottle in the bedroom or bathroom.
 Tissues, too.

 Beyond the basics of cleanliness and comfort, the look and feel (ambiance) of the room is more important to some than it is to others.
 My personal pet peeve is the mattress on the floor.
 Since most hosts will have a picture of the bedroom, that's not a problem for me because I will pass on that listing.
 An exterior shot of the dwelling is very much appreciated, too.
 An apartment that is described as being in a fabulous, luxurious building, turns out to have peeling paint, rusting railings and completely fogged up windows.
 Not so fabulous and definitely not luxurious.

 Just some observations I thought I'd pass along.

 When I'm home I live with my soon to be college student (yeah) teenage daughter, a 200+ lb.
-English Mastiff named Shakespeare and a 10 lb. rescue cat named Pluto.
+English Mastiff named Shakespeare, a 13 lb. rescue cat named Pluto and a wee kitten named Flirt.
 When I travel and not working, I love to shop, go sightseeing and experience new and unusual restaurants.

 Big cities and beaches are my two passions.
 My bucket list includes safely driving (and not getting lost) in as many metropolitan cities as I can and attending a baseball game in those cities that have MLB teams. yeah, I know, its a bit odd. lol